 9. You have mutual respect

-10. You have similar life goals and values
+10. You share similar values and life goals

 Even if you don’t have the same passions and hobbies as your partner, the relationship can work.
 Problems arise when there are dissimilar life goals and values.
-Early signs of a good relationship include thinking on similar lines.
-It is a distress signal for your relationship if you can never meet your significant other halfway on certain things.
+A good relationship includes thinking on similar lines.
+It is a distress signal for your relationship if you can never meet your significant other halfway on such vital things.

 Let’s take the case of children for example.
-If one of you wants children and the other doesn’t, ultimately, somebody must compromise?
+If one of you wants children and the other doesn’t, ultimately, somebody must compromise, right?
 Also, if partners have different religious beliefs, then problems might arise as an atheist and a theist usually view life differently.

 11. You two don’t have trust issues

-A secure sense of attachment in both partners is one of the perfect early signs of a good relationship.
+A secure sense of attachment in both partners is one of the perfect early signs of a healthy relationship with boyfriend or girlfriend.
 If your past relationships have been positive, you have a high probability of having a heightened sense of maturity regarding attachment or commitment.

 However, if your relationships have mostly been volatile, you could have trust issues that would affect your romantic relationship and you might be looking for signs of gaslighting even when they are telling the truth.
 When you treat each other well, can rely on each other, and find comfort, solace, and security in each other, then it’s a sign your relationship will last.

 When both partners are financially independent, it promotes harmony in their equation.
 Not having to ask your partner to pay all the bills and run the house leads to uncomplicated romantic lives.
 If one partner is financially dependent on the other, they can quarrel amongst each other over financial security, responsibilities, loans, mortgages, and whatnot.
 Things can become quite ugly if the topic of financial dependency is broached during a fight.